OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 # Conclusion

+ZenCrepes is available at [https://zencrepes.io](https://zencrepes.io), its source is available on GitHub at [https://github.com/zencrepes/zencrepes](https://github.com/zencrepes/zencrepes).

 That’s it for today, this was also my last article on this blog, created in October 2016.
 After 4 and a half years at OICR, working alongside [great people](https://softeng.oicr.on.ca/team/), the time has come for me to begin a new adventure.

 Goodbye everyone.